How do I decide?

 • Determine if it is necessary to attend graduate school.

-• Narrow and prioritize your list of options based on the ones that are the most important to you.
+• Narrow and prioritize your list of options based on the ones that are the most important to you from your exploration process.

 • If you are having difficulty choosing, bring your options to your Academic Advisor and ask for help.